RealityBending/Onboarding/README.md

 - [Why psychologists should join GitHub](https://dominiquemakowski.github.io/post/github_psychologists/)

 We are using GitHub a lot for a lot of stuff, and therefore you'll need to become familiar with it.
-First off, let's start with 1) Creating an account for you (PS), 2) Watch [this repo](https://github.com/neuropsychology/Onboarding) (by selecting *Watching* on the watch button in the top-right corner) so you'll get notified of updates, and 3) start using it as follows:
+First off, let's start with 1) Creating an account for you (*PS: do use a simple login like FirstnameSurname*), 2) Watch [this repo](https://github.com/neuropsychology/Onboarding) (by selecting *Watching* on the watch button in the top-right corner) so you'll get notified of updates, and 3) start using it as follows:

   1. Create a new issue in [this repo](https://github.com/neuropsychology/Onboarding/issues)
   2. Select the **Introduce myself** template